na-na-hi/renget/archive/sfbf5.md

 \>before you even have a chance to facepalm in disappointment, your tobi wife stands up and cheers for him
 \>"YEAH THAT'S MY SON WHOOOOO!" she yells as everyone nearby feels a slight static in the air around her
 \>to make things even worse, she rips off her bikini and starts twirling it around
-\>you can feel the eyes of the commander on stage piercing through you like a dragonator
+\>you can feel the eyes of the commander on stage piercing through you like a dragonator%%

 ---